jrnold/r4ds-exercise-solutions/docs/model-basics.md

 4. Why might you want to look at a frequency polygon of absolute residuals?
 What are the pros and cons compared to looking at the raw residuals?

 The frequency polygon makes it easier to judge whether the variance and/or absolute size of the residuals varies with respect to x.
-This is called heteroskedasticity, and results in incorrect standard errors in inference.
+This pattern of residuals is called heteroskedasticity, and results in incorrect (biased) standard errors in inference.
 In prediction, this provides insight into where the model is working well and where it is not.
 What is lost, is that since the absolute values are shown, whether the model is over-predicting or underpredicting, or on average correctly predicting in different regions of x cannot be determined.